tbensky/PrologScheduling/README.md

 where you hit return and X will be a list of rooms and what classes can be placed into it.
-You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, some data structure that even models a "room full of classes," etc. If you want something that may understand scheduing already, look at something like [MiniZinc](https://www.minizinc.org).
+You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, some data structure that models "rooms of classes," etc. If you want something that may understand scheduing already, look at something like [MiniZinc](https://www.minizinc.org).

 As [Triska](https://www.metalevel.at/prolog) pointed out, if you've wandered over to Prolog, it's probably because you know you have a difficult problem to solve, likely with a large phase-space to explore.